aash-gates/IBM-Quantum-Challenge-Fall-2021/faq.md

 #### I encountered this error `401 : Unauthorized You are not Authenticated to do this (1)` What should I do?

+Please try the following on a notebook on Quantum Lab?